BrokenEagle/JavaScripts/README.txt

     it checks if any new tags will be created, potentially catching mistags and spelling error.
 For tag removes, it checks the implication hierarchy to determine if any still existing tags will cause a remove to be readded.

+  h.
+IndexedAutocomplete

+    Switches Danbooru storage mechanism for autocomplete entries, using IndexedDB instead of Local Storage.
+This eliminates the need for pruning actions which frequently occur before the week expiration period is over.
+This caused slowdowns every time it occurred as the client would have to query the network again which is always slow.

+    To reduce the penalty incurred by migrating to IndexedDB which is slower than Local Storage, retrieved data is cached in the relatively unused Session Storage as a quicker lookup mechanism for data items.